 Rear.
 Every dwelling or other principal building hereafter erected shall have a rear yard not less than thirty (30) feet in depth.

 Minimum Floor Area.
-All dwellings shall contain a minimum of one thousand (1,000) square feet of floor area and a minimum core area of living space measuring at least twenty (20) feet by twenty
+All dwellings shall contain a minimum of 500 square feet of floor area

-(20) feet in size.

 Maximum Lot Coverage.
 In the FR Forest Recreational District, lot coverage as defined herein shall not exceed ten percent (10%) of the lot area.